-Commercial ice huts are now commonplace on the lake; there are over 20 operators offering commercial ice hut services with 90% offering on-ice overnight accommodations.
-This trend has occurred recently and has increased in popularity since the early to mid-2000's.
+Commercial ice huts are now commonplace on the lake; there are over 20 operators on the lake offering commercial ice hut services, with 90% of them offering on ice overnight accommodations.
+This trend, overnight on ice accommodations, has occurred more recently and has increased in popularity since the early to mid-2000's.